information for Mayor’s CHallenge

 With mandatory watering restrictions and irrigation limitations in effect, some customers have had difficulties setting their irrigation timers.
 Let us help!
-City staff will review your timer to ensure your watering schedule is correct.
-Additionally, City staff will provide further guidance on proper time durations.
+City staff will teach you how to program your timer and help you review it for accuracy.
+Additionally, City staff will provide further guidance on proper time duration.
 This service is free to Redlands water customers and can be scheduled at 909-798-7527 x2.

 Free Water Use Analysis

 The City of Redlands offers free water use analysis’ to customers within their service area.
-Upon request, Water Conservation staff will conduct a site visit to discuss any needs or questions you may have on reducing water consumption in irrigation, leak detection, and through general water conservation tips.
+Upon request, Water Conservation staff will conduct a site visit to discuss any needs or questions you may have on reducing water consumption.
 If interested, please contact the Water Conservation Division at 909-798-7527 x2.

 Rules and Qualifications

 - Participants must be a City of Redlands (City) water customer, and the project site must be located within the City’s service area.

 - Rebate eligibility requires pre-inspection prior to beginning of work and post-inspection after work commences to ensure implementation and use of rebated products (Work done prior to pre-inspections are not eligible).
 Inspections are provided free of charge to customers.

 - Customer must provide the City with itemized dated purchase receipt(s) for any product included in this program.